h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-25-SLAE_Assignment_2.md

 #define __NR_dup2 63
 ```

-All required arguments of dup2 are in sockfd (stored in accept syscall), which will be moved into EBX.
+All required arguments of dup2 are in sockfd (stored in connect syscall), which will be moved into EBX.

 The syscall code of 0x3f is moved in the lower part of the EAX memory region.